glennmatlin/FIFE_manuscript/wopr/main.typ

 Through experimenting with AI in wargames, the fields of economics and finance can move beyond just static theoretical models to more dynamic real-world simulating environments governed by some form of uncertainty in higher creativity adjudicator wargames.
 AI agents acting as firms, governments, private entities, and more can enable the exploration of system risks, policy interventions, and resource distribution at scale.
 Thus, the study of AI in wargames, such as Civilization IV not only deepens our understanding of strategic behavior, while also offering a novel methodology for testing and refining economic and financial theory.

-= Safety considerations (Parv and Yixiong)
+= Safety considerations (Parv Yixiong)

-Results of wargames often directly inform organizational policy, discussion, and institutional decision-making, including in sensitive policy and defensive contexts [CITATION NEEDED].
-Because the design and intepretation of wargames often assume human players and adjudicators with fundamentally different behavior patters than LMs, the incorporation of LMs in wargaming necessitates reevaluation of traditional wargaming methodology and interpretation.
+Results of wargames often directly inform organizational policy, discussion, and institutional decision-making, including in sensitive policy and defensive contexts @noauthor_influence_2023.
+Because the design and interpretation of wargames often assume human players and adjudicators with fundamentally different behavior patters than LMs, the incorporation of LMs in wargaming necessitates reevaluation of traditional wargaming methodology and interpretation.

-== Known LLM vulnerabilities in simulation (Yixiong)
+== Known LM simulation vulnerabilities

-Prior work notes recurring issues when LLMs are used for simulation: (lack of) diversity, bias, sycophancy, etcetera @anthis_llm_2025.
-These observations vary by model, prompt, and facilitation; they motivate context-dependent guardrails and careful interpretation rather than categorical claims about capability.
-In this section, we outline a non-exhaustive set of common vulnerabilities as they apply to the most common applications of wargaming, but practitioners should carefully evaluate LLM behavior in their own contexts.
+Prior work notes recurring issues when LMs are used for simulation, including bias, (lack of) diversity, and sycophancy @anthis_llm_2025.
+These observations vary by model and motivate context-dependent guardrails rather than categorical claims about capability.
+We outline a non-exhaustive set of vulnerabilities as they apply to the most common applications of wargaming, but practitioners should carefully evaluate LM behavior in their own contexts.
-- Escalation dynamics: LLMs have shown escalatory tenencies in diplomatic and military contexts @rivera_escalation_2024.
-Despite proposed mitigations such as @elbaum_managing_2025, this is an important evaluation criteria for military and diplomatic use-cases of war-gaming.
+- Escalation dynamics: LMs have shown escalatory tendencies in diplomatic and military contexts @rivera_escalation_2024.
+Despite proposed mitigation techniques @elbaum_managing_2025, this is an important consideration for military and diplomatic wargaming use-cases.
-- Biases & implicit utilities: the model is only as good as the data; noise and spurious correlations pre-training and post-training mean that LLMs are inherently biased @taubenfeld_systematic_2024.
-Furthermore, @mazeika_utility_2025 demonstrates that these biases lead to implicit utilities and preferences over sets of world states.
+- Biases & implicit utilities: Noise and spurious correlations pre-training and post-training mean that LMs are inherently biased @taubenfeld_systematic_2024.
+Furthermore, @mazeika_utility_2025 demonstrates that these biases lead to implicit preferences for certain world states; this may lead to systematic blind spots in LM agents, which is particularly concerning for adversarial modeling.
-- CoT unfaithfulness: @turpin_language_2023 @lanham_measuring_2023 show that LLM are not always 'faithful' in their reasoning; in the context of wargaming, this could materialize as mis-attribution decision factors.
-Practitioners should treat LLM verbalizations as likely explanations and not assume causal implications.
+- CoT unfaithfulness: @turpin_language_2023 @lanham_measuring_2023 show that LLM are not always 'faithful' in their reasoning; in the context of wargaming, this could manifest as misattribution of their decision factors.
-- Sycophancy: off-the-shelf LLMs are trained to mimic assistants and users prefer agreeable assistants, so a notable artifact of post-training is emergent sycophancy @sharma_towards_2025.
+- Sycophancy: off-the-shelf LMs are trained to mimic assistants and users prefer agreeable assistants, so a notable artifact of post-training is emergent sycophancy @sharma_towards_2025.
+In red-team or human-AI exercises, sycophancy may mask strategic vulnerabilities and incorrectly validate operator assumptions.
-- Incoherency over long contexts: a key challenge for LLMs is staying consistent over long contexts @liu_lost_2023.
-There is also a gap between the claimed context and effective context lengths @modarressi_nolima_2025, with current SOTA models at ~8k tokens.
-Effective war-gaming requires strategy consistency, so long horizon simulations need sound context compression strategies to remain effective.
+- Incoherency over long contexts: LMs struggle to maintain cohesion over long contexts @liu_lost_2023.
+Given there is also a gap between the claimed context and effective context lengths @modarressi_nolima_2025, and effective war-gaming requires strategic continuity, long horizon simulations may require sound context compression strategies to remain effective.

-Categories (for reference, to be deleted)
- - Wargame
-  - battlefield
-  - non-battlefield
- - Business Wargame
-- Diplomatic Simulation
-- Generalized Social Simulation

-== Interpretation of LM-simulated wargames (Parv)
+== Interpretation of LM-simulated wargames
 #figure(
-  image("model-simulator.png", width: 200%),
+  image("model-simulator.png", width: 100%),
-  caption: [
-   Language models may perform recursive simulations for wargaming tasks, complicating interpretation.
-  ],
-)
-Language models draw on in-context information and pretraining data to simulate text-producing agents.
+  caption: [Language models may perform recursive simulations, complicating interpretation.],) Language models draw on in-context information and pretraining data to simulate text-producing agents.
 These characters can be recursive; if, for instance, the model context instructs it to play a solider in a wargame, it will seek not to simulate the solider but to simulate a wargame's portrayal of a solider.
 Because instruction-tuned models are trained to adopt a persona of a helpful assistant (e.g., Claude, Qwen), it may in fact simulate an assistant portraying a wargamer portraying a solider.
 For this reason, interpreting LM outputs must acknowledge the context of these recursive personas, each of which is brittle to subtle prompting and contextual changes [CITATION NEEDED].
 Wargame practitioners using LMs should therefore ensure their results are replicable over diverse prompt formats, context structures, and wording changes.
 This LM-as-simulator framing implies that wargames using LM outputs for domain-specific tasks require human SME oversight.
-Sophisticated-seeming responses may reflect skillful simulation rather than domain expertise, creating overconfidence in out-of-distribution scenarios where the model's training data provides poor guidance [CITATION NEEDED].
+Sophisticated-seeming responses may reflect skillful simulation rather than domain expertise, creating overconfidence in out-of-distribution scenarios where the model's training data provides poor guidance @taubenfeld_systematic_2024.

-== social deception, persuasion, and deduction (ryan and evan) Open‑ended wargames frequently hinge on narrative competition: actors advance frames, counter‑frames, and selective evidence to shape beliefs and coalitions.
+== social deception, persuasion, and deduction Open‑ended wargames frequently hinge on narrative competition: actors advance frames, counter‑frames, and selective evidence to shape beliefs and coalitions.
 LMs can generate plausible narratives and rhetorical strategies, but sustained strategy remains a challenge; models may drift, mirror interlocutors (sycophancy), or over‑fit to short‑term persuasion at the expense of long‑term credibility.
 In practice, systems must balance persuasive skill with traceability and consistency across turns.

 Operationally, environments rich in misinformation require agents to distinguish deception from uncertainty and to reason about source reliability.
 Useful behaviors include: explicitly tracking claims and evidence, separating observation from inference, and flagging contested facts.
 Human facilitation helps steer back toward grounded analysis when models confabulate, and evaluation rubrics can reward caution, justification quality, and internal consistency rather than only rhetorical flourish.